 By using greywater to water plants, households can save money on their water bills and reduce the demand for the local water supply.
 They can also help to conserve water, reduce the impact of sewage on the environment, and promote the sustainable use of resources.

 Drawbacks of Greywater Reuse

-Greywater can create unpleasant odors and attract insects, and it can also create a breeding ground for bacteria and viruses if not handled properly.
+Greywater can create unpleasant odors and attract insects, and it can also create a breeding ground for Germs and Pathogens if not handled properly.
 In addition, greywater systems can be expensive to install and maintain and may require a significant amount of energy to operate.
 They also require regular monitoring and maintenance to ensure that the water remains safe for reuse.